huridocs/uwazi-documentation/sysadmin-docs/multi-tenant.md

 ```

-Uwazi will use this config for requests that provide a tenant header corresponding with the tenant name, for requests that do not provide one uwazi will use the defaultTenant from app/api/config.ts.
+Uwazi will use this config for requests that provide a tenant header corresponding with the tenant name, for requests that do not provide one Uwazi will use the defaultTenant from app/api/config.ts.

-## the most basic example working
+## The most basic example working

 ```
 //setup tenants, no paths specified for simplicity but they SHOULD be specified in the config, there is no default.